MTZ-dev/Sloth/scripts/displacements_ORCA_desktop/README.md

   - **Provide Your Own Starting Files (Optional):**
   - You can provide your own `dof_0_disp_0_guess.qro` or `dof_0_disp_0.gbw` files if you wish to skip the initial PBE or CASSCF calculations.
   - If these files are present, the script will detect them and skip the corresponding calculations.
+  - If you choose the `--start_from_different_lanthanide` option your .gbw file can correspond to the different lanthanide (presumably easier to converge such as Ce(III) or Yb(III)) and the script will recalculate the guess overwriting your initial .gbw file!
+  - You can set the `--expbas` option to further expand the initial basis to SARC2-DKH-QZVP for the lanthanide ion and ma-DKH-def2-SVP for others up to Kr.

 - **File Structure:**
   - The script expects files to be named in the format `dof_X_disp_Y.xyz`, where `X` and `Y` are integers.